sdsc-hpc-training-org/Expanse-Notebooks/cpu_serial/Hello_World/README.md

 # SDSC Expanse Notebook: Hello_World
-This README file provides instructions for Expanse users to print 'Hello, World!' using both CPU and GPU on Expanse.
+This README file provides instructions for Expanse users to print 'Hello, World!' using both CPU on Expanse.

 These notebooks only include basic python functions and commands intended to test if your environment has been configured properly.
 It is recommended that you run these hello world notebooks to check that everything has been configured correctly.\